 FHA Streamline Mortgages Save Homeowners Paperwork, Time and Money at Closing

-The real benefit of the FHA streamline mortgage program (as opposed to other refinance options) lies in the way that this type of refinance is done.
-Specifically, homeowners don’t have to provide income verification, an appraisal or some other documents to complete the refinance.
+The real benefit of the FHA streamlined mortgage program (as opposed to other refinance options) lies in how this type of refinance is done.
+Specifically, homeowners don’t have to provide income verification, an appraisal, or other documents to complete the refinance.

 Not needing to submit this information reduces the paperwork required and saves homeowners time.
 It also lowers the cost of refinancing, as homeowners don’t have to pay for an assessment or other documents that aren’t required.